 And while this very large, unorganized, and very vulnerable group of former slaves was following Moses over to Mt.
-Sinai - figuring out where they would get enough food and water to provide for an entire nation - the Amalekites, King Agag's and Haman's ancestors, came and attacked them without cause or provocation.
+Sinai - figuring out where they would get enough food and water to provide for an entire nation - the Amalekites and King Agag's, Haman's the Agagite's ancestors, came and attacked them without cause or provocation.
 (Exodus 17:8-16)